 Why Use Headphones for Metal Detecting?

-If you’re looking for a recommendation – do what I did and many others and get the Garrett MS-3 Wireless Headphones Z-Lynk.
-(Link to Amazon for latest pricing)
+If you’re looking for a recommendation – do what I did and many others and get the Garrett MS-3 Wireless Headphones Z-Lynk. 👈 Link to Amazon for current prices and reviews.

 Perhaps the most important reason to wear headphones is the clarity that they provide.
 They’ll allow you to pick up signals that may be impossible to hear with just the external speaker on the detector.
 Also, headphones will help you identify different metals.
 If you’re hard of hearing like I am, wear headphones!
 It makes a world of difference.
 It’s obnoxious trying to guess what sound you heard.
 Headphones will clear up and confusion that may come with listening from the external speaker.